Counseling & Psych Services

 Coronavirus (COVID-19) Health Advisory

-CAPS appointments have shifted to phone and HIPAA-compliant video conference.
 If you've seen a CAPS counselor in the past 6 months, you can schedule an appointment by calling CAPS Main (CAPS North and Yuma Hall satellite are closed until further notice).

 CAPS Main phone: (520) 621-3334.

-Online resources for students during the COVID-19 pandemic:
+Online CAPS resources for students during the COVID-19 pandemic:

 - Summer 2020 Online Groups & Workshops (meeting via HIPAA-compliant video conferencing)